 Parkland College offers many extracurricular activities for all Parkland students.
 These activities provide opportunities for self-expression and to make new friends, learn new skills, develop lifelong interests, and learn through practical experiences.
-For more information, please call the activities program manager in the Office of Student Life, 217/353-2627, or visit room U111.
+For more information, please call the Student Life coordinator of activities, 217/353-2627, or visit room U111.